-Richard Buttigieg specialises in corporate restructures and acquisitions and has extensive experience in the field of leveraged finance.
-He regularly advises on the establishment of offshore structures and operations and is experienced in financial matters), including innovative corporate structuring and restructuring (mostly involving cross-border transactions, mergers and acquisitions), joint-venture work, insolvency, repatriation of assets and winding-up of structures, as well as general commercial and contractual matters.
+Tim Garcia is a corporate and tax partner who specialises in international corporate and transactional work, primarily advising US, Canadian and European multinational corporate clients in connection with a variety of corporate, tax and financial matters.
+He handles innovative corporate structuring and restructuring (mostly involving cross-border transactions and M&A), re-domiciliations, joint-venture work, insolvency, repatriation of assets and winding-up of structures, as well as general commercial and contractual matters.
+He was called to the English and Gibraltar Bar in 2006, and is bilingual in English and Spanish.